akapikumindayo/moji-physics/README.md

 A virtual keyboard is available:
 - You can open the virtual keyboard using the button at the bottom right.
 - While the virtual keyboard is open, the currently selected item is highlighted in orange.
-- Since the orange highlight overlays the original text color, you cannot distinguish the specific color of the selected item.
 - You can deselect the item by tapping (or clicking) in empty space.